npsedhain/anup-sedhain/content/contact.md

-# don't SPAM me

-I will soon add a work **email** here.

-For now, I don't think it will be hard for you to reach out to me.
-How did you end up here?
-Perhaps backtrack me from there.
-I will surely reply.
+# maybe, say hello

+If you like what you read here, reach out to me.
+It will give me one more reason to find more time and content for this blog.

+After all, it's all for you.
+I am hoping you had a good time and will remember to head back here sometime next week.
+Till then, I will try and find something new for you to read.

+**npsedhain@gmail.com**